 Small business bulletin for Greater Manchester

 Local small business news from Rob Downes, your FSB Development Manager.
-Updates cover Greater Manchester, Manchester, Stockport, Trafford, Salford, Wigan, Media City, Bolton, Rochdale, Oldham.
+Updates cover Greater Manchester, Manchester, Stockport, Trafford, Tameside, Salford, Wigan, Media City, Bolton, Rochdale, Oldham.

 In summary